 - From four to six months - 2-3 meals a day.

 - Over six months - 2 meals a day (depending on breed).

-Always read the feeding instructions on their puppy food packaging carefully – they should give you a good starting point.
 The exact amount that you should feed your puppy can vary depending on their age, breed, any medical conditions and how energetic they are – more playful puppies will burn more energy, so need more food for fuel!
 Use our body condition tool to measure your puppy and make sure that they’re growing properly and aren’t under or over weight.